InterObservers.

 Managers Discussing Employees With Other Employees

 Few things rattle a team faster than learning that managers discussing employees with other employees has become a habit on your floor.
-You hear your name in a hallway, a coworker goes quiet when you walk up, and suddenly you wonder who knows what.
+You hear your name in a hallway, a coworker goes quiet when you walk up, and you start to wonder who knows what.
 It feels personal because it is.

 Key takeaways